kobalicek/mpsl/README.md

 Introduction
 ------------

 MPSL is a lightweight shader-like programming language written in C++.
-Its name is based on a sister project called [MathPresso](https://github.com/kobalicek/mathpresso), which provided the basic idea and building blocks.
-MPSL has been designed to be a safe programming language that can access CPU's SIMD capabilities by small programs compiled at runtime.
-The language is statically typed and allows to use up to 256-bit variables that map to CPU's SIMD registers (SSE, AVX, NEON, ...).
+Its name is based on a sister project called [MathPresso](https://github.com/kobalicek/mathpresso), which provided the basic idea and some building blocks.
+MPSL has been designed to be a safe programming language that can access CPU's SIMD capabilities through a shader-like programs compiled at runtime.
+The language is statically typed and allows to use up to 256-bit wide variables that map directly to CPU's SIMD registers (SSE, AVX, NEON, ...).

 MPSL has been designed to be lightweight and embeddable - it doesn't depend on huge libraries like LLVM, it only uses a very lightweight library called [AsmJit](https://github.com/kobalicek/asmjit) as a JIT backend.
-It implements its own abstract syntax tree (AST) and intermediate representation (IR) of the input program, and then uses an IRToAsm translator to produce machine code.
+It implements its own abstract syntax tree (AST) and intermediate representation (IR) of the input program, and then uses an IRToAsm translator to convert IR to machine code.

 Check out a working [mp_tutorial.cpp](./src/app/mp_tutorial.cpp) to see how MPSL APIs are designed and how MPSL engine is embedded and used within an application.